DID TESLA'S WARDENCLYFFE TOWER

 So Tesla figured out a way to build a Tesla coil where the power supply operated at megavolt output, and then his large coil at Wardenclyffe stepped it up from there.
 Aaaaaaand... the output frequency could be But is this actually real?
 How about an experiment?

-this 1" diameter long narrow 800KHz T.C. secondary and drive it at using my old Wavetek sig gen. It's now behaving like the Extra Coil of a Magnifier: one end of the coil is driven, and the far end is The Wavetek puts out about 10Vp, and at resonance the far end of the coil is running at a thousand volts at least.
+this 1" diameter long narrow 800KHz T.C. secondary and drive it from one using my old Wavetek sig gen. It's now behaving like the Extra Coil of a Magnifier: one end of the coil is driven, and the far end is The Wavetek puts out about 10Vp, and at resonance the far end of the coil is running at a thousand volts at least.
 (NE-2 bulbs glow when held let the extremely tiny sparks from the far end of the coil start leaping block.
 What happens?
 Something Very Cool!

 A low frequency SQUARE WAVE does appear on the floating metal object. and high-Z, so I monitor it with a nearby scope probe.
 It's very noisy and grungy.
 The cause of this square wave is obvious: